krujos/willitconnect/README.md

 You can run it locally by using
 ```
-➜./gradlew bootRun
+➜ ./gradlew bootRun
 ```

-If you are making changes to index.js, afterwards you'll need to use babel to transpile the jsx before testing or deploying your changes
+If you are making changes to index.js, afterwards you'll need to use babel to transform the jsx before testing or deploying your changes

 ```
-npm install -g babel
+➜ npm install -g babel
-babel index.js --compact --no-comments > index-babel.js
+➜ babel index.js --compact --no-comments > index-babel.js
 ```

 #TODO